Dual spaces of cadlag processes: Optional projection under Doob property

-for every martingale $m$.
-This is known to hold e.g.\ when $\Y$ is an Orlicz space associated with a Young function whose conjugate satisfies the $\Delta_2$-condition; see \cite[Section~VI.103]{dm82} which generalizes the better known case of $\Y=L^p$ with $p>1$.
-We will say that $\Y$ has the {\em Doob property} if the Doob inequality is valid.
+An Orlicz space has the Doob property if the conjugate of the defining Young function satisfies the $\Delta_2$-condition; see \cite[Section~VI.103]{dm82}.
+This generalizes the better known case of $\Y=L^p$ with $p>1$.
+More generally, we have the following characterization of Banach function spaces with Doob property; see \cite{kik99}.